QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

-With Qubes Windows Tools installed the early graphical console provided in debugging mode isnít needed anymore since Qubesí display driver will be used instead of the default VGA driver:
+With Qubes Windows Tools installed the early graphical console provided in debugging mode isn‚Äôt needed anymore since Qubes‚Äô display driver will be used instead of the default VGA driver:

 .. code:: console